 The shift in power from the Sudeiris to King Abdullah and his sons was accelerated by the death of the two Sudeiri crown princes within a period of eight months.
 After Sultan (who served for decades as Minister of Defense) died in October 2011, Abdullah froze the Allegiance Council.
 Following the death of Naif (who was Minister of Interior for 37 years) in June 2012, he removed Abdul Rahman, a Sudeiri, and appointed Salman as Crown Prince.

-Nearly a decade after succeeding Fahd, Abdullah has attained absolute power, and he is using it.
+Nearly a decade after succeeding Fahd, Abdullah is using his absolute power in other ways as well.
 For example, he has strengthened the National Guard’s position by raising its status to that of a ministry, led by his eldest son, Mit’ib.
 As a result of these and other changes, including the removal of key officials, such as Deputy Commander Badr Bin Abdul Aziz, the Guard’s power is now equal, if not superior, to that of the army.

 Likewise, it is believed that Abdullah’s son, Deputy Minister of Foreign Affairs Abdul Aziz, will soon replace Saud al Faisal, the world’s longest-serving foreign minister.
 Abdullah also appointed his son Mish’al as Governor of Najran, before raising Mish’al’s profile further, in December 2013, by naming him Governor of Mecca, in place of Khalid Al Faisal.
 Meanwhile, Abdullah’s son Turki has been made Deputy Governor of Riyadh.